Get the Tata Capital App to apply for Loans & manage your account. Download Now

 There are certain drawbacks to health insurance as well.
 If you have ailments such as high blood pressure or diabetes, the cost of health insurance shoots up.
 There are chances of it being denied to you altogether.
 If you have had a major surgery, no company will extend a cover to you.
 There are a lot of technical ‘ifs’ and ‘buts’; so if you don’t understand the insurance you are buying, there is a possibility that you will be left in a lurch in a crisis.
 For example, your insurance may only cover hospitalisation charges and not cover medicines bought.
 Though there are cashless insurance products available, there are some that ask you to bear all the expenses and then submit documents to get reimbursement.
 Here, arranging money immediately for your treatment becomes a challenge, and later on, following up with an insurance company to clear your claim is tedious.

 If getting health insurance is not part of your plan, does not fit in your budget, or you are not eligible (say, if you have had a major surgery), a medical loan can be your saviour.
 NBFCs such as Tata Capital provide personal loans for medical emergencies, with interest rates starting as low as 12% (this varies depending on loan amount, employment status, etc.).
-There is minimum documentation required and the amount is handed over in a few days.
+There is minimum documentation required for personal loan and the amount is handed over in a few days.
 The company also gives suitable advice on loan repayment based on the borrower’s financial capacity.

 Exercise, eat well and stay positive.
 If a health issue strikes regardless, be battle-ready.